 Are you keeping a record of who visits the venue?

-Upon arrival, you will be required to register your attendance for contact tracing using the QR code supplied by the Department of Health and Human Services.
-Please have your mobile phone ready for our staff to assist you, and we recommend downloading the Services Victoria app before you arrive.
+Upon arrival, you will be required to register your attendance for contact tracing using the QR code supplied by the Victorian Government.
+Please have your mobile phone ready for our staff to assist you.
+We recommend downloading the Services Victoria app before you arrive.

-If you do not have a smartphone, you can take a printed form to fill out and drop in one of our collection boxes before entering the auditorium.
+If you do not have a smartphone you can write your details on the paper form provided, before entering the auditorium.